Inari (fox) shrine

 So, what comes today?

-Some days in the past, we have written about guardian dogs in shrines Komainu.
+In the past, we have written about guardian dogs in Shinto shrines, known as Komainu.
 However, other animals also became guardians or gods.

-The most famous one of the animals should be a Fox.
+The most famous animal should be a Fox.

 Indeed.

-There are many shrines enshrining foxes as a god in Japan.
+Many shrines in Japan enshrine foxes as deities.
 Their name is Inari.

-So today, we will give you tips about those shrines (or the god).
+Today, we will provide you with tips about those shrines (or the gods).

 How famous, and what is the history behind it?